 This knowledge will empower you to craft a marketing strategy that truly resonates with your audience and gets the most return for your marketing budget.
 For example, if you discover you have a tech-savvy demographic, you might consider investing in mobile marketing or place your ads on social media platforms.

 The success of your healthcare product marketing strategy, however, depends heavily on the quality of your website.
 Nothing will get new patients through your door faster than a beautiful website that clearly indicates who you are, what you can do for your patients and where can they find you.
-The proof is in the statistics: 77% of patients use search engines prior to booking an appointment.
+The proof is in the statistics: 77 percent of patients use search engines prior to booking an appointment.

 Does your website make you the most obvious choice for resolving their health problems?
 If you’re unsure of the answer, check out our comprehensive article on how to design a great healthcare website.

 The days of placing a fancy banner or pop up ad are back in 2006 where they belong.
 In 2019 we have to focus on marketing for the present day – a time where content is king.
-In addition, with 20% of web users having ad blockers installed on their browsers, you’re throwing money away if you’re investing in ad placements.
+In addition, with 20 percent of web users having ad blockers installed on their browsers, you’re throwing money away if you’re investing in ad placements.

 Here at Digital Authority Partners, we are firm believers that every company should think of itself as a media company first, with its unique value prop as a close second.
 In a world filled with noise, it’s never been more difficult to get your message heard.
-But that doesn’t mean you should stop trying, in fact it’s quite the opposite.
+But that doesn’t mean you should stop trying, in fact, it’s quite the opposite.

 It doesn’t matter what segment of the healthcare industry you’re in.
 Across the board, there is one simple reality: you have an audience who can buy your products or services.
-And that audiences goes online to educate itself before interacting and transacting with a vendor.
+And that audience goes online to educate itself before interacting and transacting with a vendor.
 Especially in the healthcare space, everyone is trying to learn something new.
 Whether it’s tips and tricks about technological advancements, new diagnostics options, or general industry news.

 And that’s where any healthcare marketer can come in, creating amazing content and saving the day by getting your brand in front of the right audience at the right time.

 Tangible example.
 Let’s say you’re a local clinic in a highly populated metro area.
-In this scenario, targeting long tail keywords such as commonly searched symptoms and ‘how do you know if you have…’ terms and you’ll get valuable search traffic to your website and business, as your domain ranking increases.
+In this scenario, targeting long-tail keywords such as commonly searched symptoms and ‘how do you know if you have…’ terms and you’ll get valuable search traffic to your website and business, as your domain ranking increases.

 One more tip: don’t just limit your content creation efforts to just your website.
-Content strategy is not only about writing & praying that your content will show up on the first page of search results.
-Also consider posting original content on social platforms and guest posts on other highly authoritative digital platforms.
+Content strategy is not only about writing and praying that your content will show up on the first page of search results.
+Also, consider posting original content on social platforms and guest posts on other highly authoritative digital platforms.
 Whether that’s LinkedIn and Facebook or Instagram and Twitter – you’ve got plenty of platforms to choose from and you should be making the best of the tools available.